 Moreover, approved cardholders can use a digitally provisioned card while they wait for their physical card.
 This makes using the card almost instantaneous.
 BlockFi has also improved its mobile app.
 For example, cardholders can now track their spending and rewards from the app.

-Lastly, using the credit card will benefit the cryptocurrency ecosystem.
+Lastly, using credit cards will benefit the cryptocurrency ecosystem.
 More cardholders earning and spending BTC allows for innovation in the crypto space.
-Because if there is considerable interest in new crypto innovations like the BlockFi credit card, more other companies will attempt to innovate as well.
+Because if there is considerable interest in new crypto innovations like the BlockFi credit card, other companies will also attempt to innovate.

 Is BlockFi Secure?